cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

   - or if anyone gives out direct links to specific files in S3.

-- <font color=red> use CloudFront signed URLs or signed cookies </font> to restrict access
+- <font color=OrangeRed> use CloudFront signed URLs or signed cookies </font> to restrict access
   - but it not prevent users from <font color=LightSlateBlue> accessing S3 files by using S3 URLs </font>
   - If users access your files directly in S3,
     - they <font color=LightSlateBlue> bypass the controls provided by CloudFront signed URLs or signed cookies </font>